cstechnophiles/open-source-projects/README.md

 Once you have modified existing files or added new files to the project.
 Add the changes to the staging area, using **`git add .`** or **`git add -A`**

-To record the changes made to the repository use **`git commit`** or **`git commit -m "commit message"`** as a shorthand.
+To finalize and record the changes made to the repository, use **`git commit`** or **`git commit -m "commit message"`** as a shorthand.

 Make sure to type a meaningful commit message.
-_The commit message is very important as it explains to other contributors what the change is inside your branch.
+_The commit message is very important as it explains what the change is about.
 Commit messages are also used to look back into the record of the changes made to the project, and who made them._

 ### 5. Push changes to your forked repository
 To push these changes to your forked repository use